Prerequisites: BIOLOGY 207 or permission of instructor

 - fluorescent microscopy of microbes and viruses, development of enrichment cultures targeting specific microbial metabolisms,

-- isolation of environmental microbes and viruses, nucleic acids extractions, and concepts of community genomics (actual analysis to be performed in fall term on campus).
+- isolation of environmental microbes and viruses, nucleic acids extractions, and concepts of community genomics.